Medical expert of the article

 - clinical.

-The basic rules of taking material from women:
+Basic rules for taking material from women:

-The basic rules for collecting material from men:
+Basic rules for collecting material from men:

 - the material is collected no earlier than 2 hours after urination;